andreiserea/arquillian-jbehave-example/README.md

   This provides a better feedback from JUnit when running stories -step granularity (you'll see a tree-like structure in JUnit with stories as parents and scenarios with steps as children)<br/>
   1.3 https://github.com/andreiserea/arquillian-jbehave
   Most important dependency, it includes the Arquillian-Jbehave JUnit runner class along with some small extensions.<br/>
+  1.4 Do a mvn install on all the above projects so they get pushed to your local maven repo.
-2.Import the Maven project in your favorite IDE.
+2.Checkout and import this project as a Maven project in your favorite IDE.
 Of course, you can run the tests from maven but you won't get the nice visual diagram of the scenarios and their steps.<br/>
 3.Run the ExampleStory.java class a JUnit Test case.
 This will deploy the small TestService class with required resources (story file) and will run the test inside arquillian.<br/>
 <img src="junit.png"/><br/>
 Important things to notice:<br/>